Risk-benefit assessment of foods: methods for quantifying health effects

 Læringsmål

-- Define the core elements of a risk-benefit assessment
+• Identify the main steps of a risk-benefit assessment

 Kursusindhold

 The participants will be guided through the methodology and the different challenges associated to risk-benefit assessment of foods and the quantification of the human health impact of food intake.
-This will be done by (group-)working on a case study of risks and benefits associated with fish consumption, combined with lectures about the theory.
-The case study will be implemented in an Excel workbook and the widely used Disability Adjusted Life Years (DALY) will be used as a common health metric to express disease burden.
-By the ”hands-on” process, the course participant will gain an understanding of the different elements in a risk-benefit assessment.
+This will be done by individual and group work on a case study, combined with lectures and self-studying.
+The case study will be implemented in an Excel workbook and the Disability Adjusted Life Year (DALY) will be used as a common health metric to express disease burden.
+With this ”hands-on” process, the course participant will gain an understanding of the different steps of a risk-benefit assessment.
 Teachers with different backgrounds will contribute to the course, emphasizing the multidisciplinary approach.

 Anbefalede forudsætninger